Amero-EOF/Clean-Vertex-Color/README.md

 2. Import model to blender as .ply
 3. Select the object in Blender, and go into `Edit` mode.
 4. Open the N-Menu on the right side of the viewport by using the `N` hotkey.
-5. Select `somethingElse` from the list. ( Yea, I should definitely rename that )
+5. Select `Clean Vertex Color` from the list. ( Yea, I should definitely rename that )
-6. After the menu is opened press the `Select By Vertex Color` button to clean the mesh.
+6. After the menu is opened press the `Clean Vertex Color` button to clean the mesh.

 <br>